VirtoCommerce/vc-module-google-ecommerce-analytics/README.md

 Google Ecommerce Analytics module allows you to use the newly launched feature of Google Analytics – Enhanced Ecommerce.
 You can track the user behavior across your e-commerce store starting from product views to thank you page.

 # Version History
+## 1.3.0
+* Send ecommerce transaction in GA when order is created
+* Reverse ecommerce transaction from GA when order is canceled
+Note: Server-side transaction doesn't tracking user acquisition source.

+## 1.1.0
+* Send E-Commerce transaction when order is created #3 and GoogleAnalytics TrackingId is set for store
+* Added store settings for GoogleAnalytics TrackingId
+* Updated GoogleAnalyticsTracker to 4.4.0

 ## 1.0.0
 * Quick & Easy installation
 * Supports Enhanced Ecommerce tracking with Google Tag Manager